MorganeRouvroy/ARMChallenge/README.md

 ##### Search Location

-The `Search` button allows you to search for locations in Columbia.
+The `Search` button allows you to search for locations in Colombia - for example, searching 'Hospital de San Jose' will go to the [corresponding hospital in Bogota](http://www.hospitaldesanjose.org.co/).

 ![Project Image](pictures/search_location.gif)

-##### Heat Map
+##### Coverage Analysis

-The `Heat Map` shows regions in Columbia and the average distance of schools to their nearest hospitals.
+For each state in Colombia, the average distance from each school to the nearest healthsite is calculated in km.
+This is displayed using the `Display Coverage` button; states in green have a lower average distance (and are thus 'better serviced' by health services).
+Clicking a state will display the exact average distance.

 ![Project Image](pictures/heatmap.gif)

+---